-Trends in Web TV 2011
+Trends in Web TV 2012

-- Integration of multimedia content sources: - Web content as TV channel (Web in the TV) - Production of video material for online-only distribution (TV in the Web) - Hardware/user interface integration between computer and TV set still not fully satisfying
+- Integration of multimedia content sources:

+- Web content as TV channel (Web in the TV)

+- Production of video material for online-only distribution (TV in the Web)

 About Us

 Next New Networks is the leading provider of original entertainment programming for the Internet.
 With the two most-viewed videos of 2010, more than 1.5 billion views our launch in 2007, over 5 million subscribers, 10 Webby Awards, and some of the biggest hits on the Web, Next New Networks is redefining entertainment by championing the next generation of show creators, helping build their audiences, capabilities, and paths to revenue.